Personal Loans

 Credit score rangeAverage APRAverage loan amount

-Source: LendingTree user data on closed personal loans for the fourth quarter of 2023.
+Source: LendingTree user data on closed personal loans for the second quarter of 2024.

 However, subprime borrowers — who may not be eligible for other credit — generally have to pay far higher rates on their personal loans (if they even have loan offers extended to them).